Xeway/ERC/README.md

 Once again, we advise writers to frequently check the underlying token price, and take the best decision for them.

 **Improvement idea:** if two users agreed for an option off-chain and they want to create it on-chain, there is a risk that between the creation of the contract and the purchase by the second user, an on-chain user has already bought the contract.
-An implementation of ERC-7390 interface might want to add the allowed addresses e.g. to `data` variable or via a separate function call to define the allowed addresses that can buy options.
+An implementation of ERC-7390 interface might want to add the allowed addresses e.g. via a separate function call to define the allowed addresses that can buy options.

 ## Copyright